Custard pie

 or from croustade (an edible container of savoury food).
 After the 16th century, custards began to be used in individual dishes rather than as a filling in crusts.

 Today, custards are used as filling in pies and tarts, and as individual dishes.
-Ideally a custard pie should be light and delicate, but still have good body.
-Custards can be made in two ways: baked or stirred upon the stove, but most custard-pie recipes call for baking.
-The eggs in custard mixtures, when cooked, turn from liquid to solid.
-If cooked over excessive heat, the eggs will curdle, which is extremely undesirable.
-Curdling can be prevented by using lower temperatures and stirring.
-As such, making "true" custard pie is a very delicate process.

 History

 Savory pies with meat fillings were far more common than sweet pies in the Cuisine of the Thirteen Colonies.
 Sweet pies, when they were available, were made with a simple custard base of fresh milk, sugar and eggs.
 Some of these traditional pies like buttermilk pie, almond custard, Irish potato pie and bean pie (associated with the Nation of Islam) are uncommon in modern times.